-Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
 No adverse impact on natural resources or ecosystems will result from this amendment.